Updated September 8, 2020

 How do you rewrite your mental health equation?

 I suffered from depression at various times in my life.
 My understanding and definition of what was possible about being depression free were limited due to everything I was told and read.
 My father had suffered from depression and I was told once I had two episodes of depression in my life I would probably need to be on medication for the rest of my life for it.
-I changed my definition of what I believed was possible, I am a bit of a rebel, and then looked for ways to make it happen.
+I changed my definition of what I believed was possible, I am a bit of a rebel; and then looked for ways to make it happen.
 I analyzed my depression equation, started researching and then started editing my depression equation, subtracting out potential causes and adding in supports.
 I am now 100% depression free and have been for many years.
 I do not take medication or regular supplements for depression.
 Not only that, I feel upbeat and happy and blessed!
+I am finally at the envied, happy end of the mental health continuum.
+My quest now is becoming more resilient using strategies to be better prepared to cope with the unexpected challenges that will come my way, like pandemics.

 “According to all known laws of aviation, there is no way that a bee should be able to fly.
 Its wings are too small to get its fat little body off the ground.
 The bee, of course, flies anyway.
 Because bees don’t care what humans think is impossible.”